hharcolezi/hharcolezi.github.io/_pages/publications.md

 ## Articles

-Here I list some of my peer-reviewed publications, including their pdf (or authors) versions.

-Please refer to my [Google Scholar profile](https://scholar.google.com/citations?hl=en&user=VJgSocwAAAAJ) for the full list of my publications.
+Here I list some of my peer-reviewed publications ordered by year, including their pdf (or authors) versions.
+Please refer to my [DBLP](https://dblp.uni-trier.de/pid/248/5342.html) or [Google Scholar](https://scholar.google.com/citations?hl=en&user=VJgSocwAAAAJ) pages for the full list of my publications.

 ### 2021